isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: The Man Who Built Cathay.md

 During one of these jaunts to Pembrokeshire, Loke managed to capture a raven attacking a heron on film.
 As Singapore’s former Governor-General Malcolm MacDonald poetically noted in his foreword to Loke’s book, A Company of Birds: “[Loke] watched a Raven work off a fit of rage by chasing a Heron.
 When the pursuit ended the Heron was still free, but Loke was a captive.”[^21]

+Loke’s love for birds was enhanced during the years he spent in India while Singapore was under Japanese rule.
+There, Loke was introduced to the Indian ornithologist Salim Ali, a leading figure in the field.
+Almost 20 years his senior, Salim became Loke’s mentor, taking him on expeditions to survey birds in the rugged landscapes of Kutch (in Gujarat) and Kashmir.
+As Loke was unable to return home due to the war, he remained in India for a couple of years and the two men became firm friends.[^22]

+Conditions in the field were primitive and Loke confessed that outdoor living without access to a water-closet was not something he would “become wholly accustomed” to, but he recognised that “these petty discomforts were a cheap price to pay for the opportunity to study bird life at close quarters”.[^23]

+The experience not only taught Loke how to accurately observe birds in their natural habitats, but also to take concise notes and preserve specimens for museums.
+It was through this study of birds that Loke found his diverse passions  – for books, photography and outdoor adventures  – meld into a single obsession.
+In the mid-1950s, Loke funded two expeditions to Sikkim, led by Salim, resulting in the publication Birds of Sikkim (1962), authored by the latter.[^24]

+Despite his busy work schedule, Loke returned to India frequently to photograph birds with Salim, travelling to Kashmir, Sikkim and the Himalayas.
+These expeditions extended into New Guinea in 1952, where Loke became one of the early bird photographers on the island.
+He even ventured to far-flung locations such as Finland near the Arctic circle to pursue his passion.[^25]

+Loke’s images of birds were the result of hours of patience waiting in dangerous and awkward positions, or from trekking through treacherous jungle and mountainous terrain.
+In his foreword to Loke’s book, A Company of Birds, MacDonald gave a firsthand account of Loke’s dedication, based on the fact that Loke’s 40-metre-high tower was built in MacDonald’s garden in Johor.

+“At weekends, Loke would arrive [from Singapore] to take his pictures,” MacDonald wrote.
+“Hour after hour he sat aloft on his small platform.
+The tropical sun almost roasted him alive, his camera had to be worked from an angle which nearly sent him crashing headlong from his perch.”
+As MacDonald noted, a strong wind would make the tower sway “like the mast of a ship on a heaving ocean”.
+Once, Loke tried to ride out a storm on the platform but “had to descend hastily because he got giddy.
+It was an extraordinary demonstration of crazy heroism”.[^26]

+Loke’s efforts paid off with dramatic photographs of the white-bellied sea eagles.
+The images were later used as a template for the crest design of the Singapore Island Country Club where Loke had served as its first president.27

+Some of Loke’s photographs of Malayan birds were also made into Christmas cards and postcards.
+Indeed, the image on the back of the Singapore one-dollar note in the bird series is believed to have been based on Loke’s 1952 photographs of black-naped terns on Squance Rock (also known as Loyang Rock) off Changi.

+In 1954, Loke was made an Associate of the Royal Photographic Society in 1954.
+He was conferred the Fellowship of the Photographic Society of America in 1961, on top of other awards in the US and the UK.28